Makko.ai Glossary

 AI Game Narrative

 Story, dialogue, and world-building content generated or structured by AI for use in a game.
-AI game narrative ranges from static dialogue written at build time to dynamic storytelling that adapts to player choices and game state in real time.

 Event